Miami's ongoing investment in student success has led to the following:

 Graduate salary potential among the top tier nationally, according to Payscale.com and Forbes magazine

 1st place ranking among national universities by U.S. News & World Report for "efficiently spend(ing) their limited resources in order to produce the highest possible educational quality"

-Recognition in the 2016 edition of Colleges That Pay You Back: The 200 Schools That Give You the Most Bang for Your Tuition Buck, published by The Princeton Review
+Recognition for academics, affordability/financial aid, and getting "graduates out the door to satisfying and rewarding careers," in the 2017 edition of Colleges That Pay You Back: The 200 Schools That Give You the Most Bang for Your Tuition Buck, published by The Princeton Review

 40th nationwide among public universities in Forbes magazine’s list of Best Value Colleges 2016